Abe-Telo/ha-addon-surface-wifi-fix/surface_wifi_fix/README.md

-# Surface WiFi Fix Add-on
+# Surface WiFi Fix Add-on (legacy)

+> **Note:** The repository now ships a Home Assistant integration under `custom_components/surface_wifi_fix/` (matching the core component layout).
+This add-on directory is retained for reference; the integration is the recommended way to apply the Wi-Fi power-save fix from within Home Assistant itself.

 This Home Assistant Supervisor add-on disables Wi-Fi power saving on Surface devices (interface `wlp3s0` by default) to reduce random disconnects and timeouts.